 The composition of the fuel mix varies depending on the country.
-An overview is not available.
-The composition of CRONIMET Fagersta AB stands out positively as a example, with 26% of the total fuel consumption consisting of HVO (Hydrotreated Vegetable Oils).
+The composition of CRONIMET Fagersta AB stands out positively, with 26% of the total fuel consumption consisting of HVO (Hydrotreated Vegetable Oils).

 c.
 In joules, watt-hours or multiples, the total: